 Servicemembers may be eligible to purchase TRS for themselves and their immediate family members if they meet the following three conditions:

-First, if they were called or ordered to active duty under Title 10 in support of a contingency operation for more than 30 consecutive days on or after September 11, 2001.
+- If they were called or ordered to active duty under Title 10 in support of a contingency operation for more than 30 consecutive days on or after September 11, 2001.

 Check out the TRICARE Reserve Select Fact Sheet to learn more about the costs and benefits of this program.

 TRICARE Dental Coverage for Guard and Reserve

 National Guard and Reserve members separating from active duty after an activation of greater than 30 days in support of a contingency operation are eligible for the TRICARE Active Duty Dental Program (ADDP).

 CHAMPVA (the Civilian Health and Medical Program of the Department of Veterans Affairs) is a federal health benefits program administered by the VA.
 CHAMPVA provides reimbursement for most medical expenses -- inpatient, outpatient, mental health, prescription medication, skilled nursing care, and durable medical equipment.
 There is a very limited adjunct dental benefit that requires pre-authorization.